Loading...

 What should be reviewed before making an offer?

 Before you write an offer on a Nellis-area home, run this readiness check.
 Tick each item you have handled; the tracker shows how prepared your offer is.
-This is an educational tool only — it does not confirm eligibility or approval, and nothing here is a quote or commitment to lend.
+This is an educational tool only.
+It does not confirm eligibility or approval, and nothing here is a quote or commitment to lend.

 Nellis PCS offer-readiness checklist